DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

   </a>
 </p>

-In this phase, you will design and impelment your own project similar to HiveBox project but with an idea and a tech stack of your choice.
+In this phase, you will design and implement your own project similar to the HiveBox project but with an idea and a tech stack of your choice.
 Check the [Capstone Project](../../foundations/module-07) page for more details.